MohdIsa/HappyMeetings/README.md

 ![Landing](https://user-images.githubusercontent.com/44192857/69822213-cd91ce80-122b-11ea-8e43-fdd2fa1f82ed.png)
 # HappyMeetings
 An entry management web app which uses Nodemailer as an API which sends email to the host as well as the visitor providing them with useful information about their counterpart.
-It also sends text msg to both the parties for which it uses twilio API.
+It also sends a sms to the Host which contains information about the visitor who has just arrived.

 ## Demo
 Here is a working live demo : https://mihappymeetings.herokuapp.com/